What Are the Tax Benefits of Solar Panels?

 It’s important to understand that the ITC is a tax credit, not a tax deduction.
 What’s the difference?
 We aren’t accountants or attorneys, but we’ll take a quick stab at the distinction:

-• A tax deduction generally refers to a portion of your income that is exempt from income tax (usually because you had to spend that income on a business expense or because it was covered by another deduction allowance, such as the standard deduction).
+• A tax deduction generally refers to a portion of your income that is exempt from income tax (usually because you had to spend that income on a business expense or because another deduction allowance, such as the standard deduction, covered it).

 • A tax credit, meanwhile, is a dollar-for-dollar reduction of the total amount of income tax you have to pay.

-Generally speaking, tax credits offer more profound tax savings than tax deductions do.
-Too many websites and blog articles talk about the ITC as a “tax deduction.”
+Generally speaking, tax credits offer greater tax savings than tax deductions.
+Too many websites and blog articles discuss the ITC as a “tax deduction.”
 Don’t be misled.
-We’re talking about a federal tax credit here – and that’s a big deal.
+We’re talking about a federal tax credit here, and that’s a big deal.

 Who Can Claim the Federal Tax Incentives for Solar Power?

-The federal solar tax credit is available to residential solar adopters as well as commercial entities anywhere in the United States.
-Although the majority of residential adopters are homeowners, you can also claim the ITC if you are a “tenant-stockholder at a cooperative housing corporation” or have membership in a condominium.
+The federal solar tax credit is available to residential solar adopters and commercial entities anywhere in the United States.
+Although most residential adopters are homeowners, you can also claim the ITC if you are a “tenant-stockholder at a cooperative housing corporation” or have membership in a condominium.
 Per the U.S. Office of Energy Efficiency & Renewable Energy, your tax credit will encompass “the amount you spend contributing to the cost of the solar PV system.”

 Homeowners can claim the ITC if they install solar panels on a secondary residence (such as a vacation home).
 You will be unable to claim the federal solar tax credit, however, if the property is primarily a rental unit.